 Hospital admissions fell in the spring of 2020, but were back to about 95% by July

 An analysis of hospital utilization data by Epic and KFF found that while hospitalizations had fallen in the spring of 2020, admissions had picked back up to about 95% of expected utilization by July 2020.
 As these data only go through August 2020, it is not yet clear how the latest spike in hospitalizations due to COVID-19, which have led some hospitals to reach capacity, will affect utilization by the end of the year.

 Telemedicine use grew rapidly during the pandemic, but not enough to offset drops in in-person office visits

 Although most employer health plans cover telemedicine services, our analysis found that telemedicine uptake before the coronavirus pandemic remained low.
 In 2018, 2.4% of large group enrollees who had an outpatient office visit had at least one telemedicine visit.

 As of late April, there had been a sharp drop in the number of cancer screenings relative to before the pandemic hit the United States, according to an analysis of electronic health records by Epic Health Research Network.
 According to the analysis, the average weekly screenings for breast, colon, and cervical cancers represent drops of 94%, 86%, and 94% relative to the averages before January 20, 2020.
-An analysis by IQVIA found that oncology visits for newly diagnosed cancer patients still lag relative to the pre-pandemic period but have begun to show signs of increasing in recent weeks through early May.
+A follow-up analysis by Epic found that there were an estimated 285,000 missed breast cancer screenings, 95,000 missed colon cancer screenings, and 40,000 missed cervical cancer screenings so far in 2020.